First Time User? Enroll now.

 These signs and symptoms also may be caused by other conditions and not by ovarian, fallopian tube, or peritoneal cancer.
 If the signs or symptoms get worse or do not go away on their own, check with your doctor so that any problem can be diagnosed and treated as early as possible.

-Tests that examine the ovaries and pelvic area are used to detect (find), diagnose, and stage ovarian, fallopian tube, and peritoneal cancer.
+Tests that examine the ovaries and pelvic area are used to diagnose and stage ovarian, fallopian tube, and peritoneal cancer.

-The following tests and procedures may be used to detect, diagnose, and stage ovarian, fallopian tube, and peritoneal cancer:
+The following tests and procedures may be used to diagnose and stage ovarian, fallopian tube, and peritoneal cancer:

 Certain factors affect treatment options and prognosis (chance of recovery).